IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 **Prerequisite**

 Provision an instance of [**IBM Business Automation - Traditional and On-premise.
 V4 Updated 2023-02-14** ](https://techzone.ibm.com/collection/ibm-business-automation-traditional-and-on-premise/environments) (make sure to use **V4**).
-Wait until you receive an email from IBM TechZone with the title "Your environment is ready".
+Wait until you receive an email from IBM TechZone with the title "Reservation Ready on IBM Technology Zone".

-Once the environment is ready select your reservation.
+Once the environment is ready, select open your reservation on the IBM TechZone 'My Reservations' page.
 At the bottom of the screen you find a large blue button below the header 'VM Remote Console'.
 It will bring up the Windows desktop as part of the browser window. **This is the recommended way to connect to the RPA VM for demoing the bot execution.**

 <img src="..\images\rpa-vm-browser-rdp.jpg" />